-Featuring an online video downloader module, Leawo Prof. Media for Mac could help you easily download videos from YouTube and 100+ other video sharing sites on Mac.
+Featuring an online video downloader module, Leawo Prof. Media for Mac could help you easily download videos from YouTube and 1000+ other video sharing sites on Mac, and download live streams from various streaming sites for offline playback.
 Open the "Download" module.

 Copy and paste URL of the video you want to download into the browser address bar of this program.
 After inputting the video URL, click the "Enter" key on the keyboard to start searching.
 The program would then detect target videos for downloading.

 With all detected videos listed on the program interface in different resolutions and qualities, you could select one to download and then click the download icon to start downloading.
 The downloading progress could be previewed under the "Downloading" panel.
 You could pause downloading or stop any downloading task as you like.